PurpleMaia/js-clock/README.md

-# Purple Mai'a X Hiapo present our Introduction to Javacript course for Salesforce certified profesioanls
+# Purple Mai'a X Hiapo

+Presenting our **Introduction to Javacript** course for Salesforce Certified Profesioanls.

 In this lesson, we'll learn some basic HTML, CSS, and JavaScript to create a working digital clock.